AymanLyesri/hyprland-conf/README.md

 ### The Install Script

-> Change directory into the repo and run the install script
+> Change to the repository directory and run the install script

 ```bash
 cd hyprland-conf